 Counselling is a time for you to be listened to and to be heard.
 It does not involve giving advice.
 Instead it allows you space and time to explore your personal issues with a skilled therapist in a gentle restorative healing relationship.
 To look at the available options to help manage your distress.
 It will also help you develop positive coping strategies working towards change, self empowerment and clarity.
 Counselling can also help you to develop your own inner resources to deal with the issues going forward and reduce or eliminate stress from life.

 Counselling is a unique and objective relationship that works at your own pace.

 I provide a private counselling suite 'a safe space', in a discreet, quiet, and tranquil rural location close to Antrim town.
-Daytime and evening appointments can be facilitated.
+This is not in my home.
+Daytime and evening appointments can be facilitated

 Please do not be discouraged if you get my answerphone, simply leave your name and contact number and I will get back to you.
 Alternatively try my mobile number, e-mail or text.